 – By ANewDriver

-In the thick of winter, the common wisdom is that when you are gearing up to take your car out in the cold and possibly snow, you should step outside, start up your engine, and let it idle to warm up.
+Warming Your Car During The Winter is the common wisdom is that when you are gearing up to take your car out in the cold and possibly snow, you should step outside, start up your engine, and let it idle to warm up.
 But contrary to popular belief, this does not prolong the life of your engine; in fact, it may decrease it by stripping oil away from the engine’s cylinders and pistons.

 When your engine is cold, petrol is less likely to evaporate and create the correct ratio of air and vaporised fuel for combustion.
 Modern engines with electronic fuel injection have sensors that compensate for the cold by pumping more gasoline into the mixture.
 The engine continues to run rich in this way until it heats up to about 4 or 5 degrees Celsius.